Points Navigator Ranking Methodology

 Point Value

 This one is straightforward.
-We define “point value” as: “The average value of a point when following our usage suggestions.”
-In determining this, we tested 5 recommended uses of that system’s points and averaged the value.
+We define “point value” as “the average value of a point when following our usage suggestions.”
+To determine this, we test 10 recommended uses of a system’s points and average the results.

 Bonus Value

 The schematic for Bonus Value is simple: “A calculation of bonus points plus the points associated with the minimum spend, multiplied by Point Value" We’ll just show our math for this one.
-We’ll use the Sapphire Reserve, 50,000 point bonus on a $4,000 spend.
-Once you have spent the $4,000, you’ll have 54,000 points (we know there are variables, but they tend to offset in other calculations) We multiply that by the 1.9 cent value for Chase points if you have the Sapphire Reserve.
-Bonus value = $1,026.
+We’ll use the Sapphire Preferred, 75,000 point bonus on a $5,000 spend.
+Once you have spent the $5,000, you’ll have 80,000 point.
+We multiply that by the 1.65 cent value for Chase points.
+Bonus value = $1,320.

 Annual Value

 What’s the actual annual value of a card?
-We attack that question like this: “A calculation of likely to be used benefits and spend category multiplier(s).”
-How do we objectively decide what is likely to be used and the valuation on these?
+We attack that question like this: “What would you pay for those benefits if someone were to sell them to you” How do we objectively decide what is likely to be used and the valuation on these.

 Annual Fee